robin-raymond/zax.io/casting.md

 ### `type` casting using `as`

 A `type` deemed compatible with another `type` be converted from one `type` to another `type` using the `as` operator.
 Compatibility is determined by ensuring the destination type contains all of the same types in the same order occupying the same space in memory.
 The variable names for the `type` need not be the same but the types must all be compatible.
 Likewise important qualifiers must not be lost.
-A type declared as `final` or `once`.

 Other considerations:
 * types declared as `once` are ignored
-* functions declared as `final` do not need to match in declaration with an exception about captured data
+* functions declared as `final` do not need to match in declaration with an exception of matching captured data
-    * captured data types must be identical and in the same type order (otherwise capture value copy cannot work)
+    * captured data types must be identical and in the same type order (otherwise value copy of the captured data cannot work)
 * pointers and references must be of equivalent types
 * reference can become pointers of the same `type` but pointers cannot become references (due to the assumption that pointers might point to nothing whereas references always point to a valid instance)
 * values declared which are `constant` or `final` are ignored where no storage inside the `type` is required